h-yung/jargonauts/README.md

 - API hosted on Render: https://jargonauts.onrender.com

 Older notes below.
 The migration above showed me how inaccessible (although well-labeled!) my code used to be.
+Since this is no longer on heroku, it may be possible to have a better cors config.

 **Live:** https://jargonauts.netlify.app/